369 W. South Temple location (near the Depot) and the shop at 871 E. Ninth South.

 Whatever Happened To … The Cosmic Aeroplane?

 Tribune reporter Chris Smart began the article while Steve Jones was still alive, after Glen Warchol of “Salt Lake Magazine” suggested the idea.
-The Tribune’s photo editor Jeremy Harmon gathered the photos, and videotaped Ken Sanders after Steve’s passing.
-Mr. Warchol mentions and quotes Bruce Roberts in his blog, but information about Roberts, the final Managing Partner of the Cosmic Aeroplane, isn’t emphasized in the Tribune’s later article.
-For more complete and contexual references see:
+The Tribune’s photo editor Jeremy Harmon gathered the photos, and interviewed Ken Sanders on video after Steve’s passing.

 Joe Stohel’s Cosmic History from The Event 1992 (PDF)